anbarasanhere/Streamlit_Car_Price_Prediction_Project/README.md

 Check out the deployed app here :
 {https://carpricepredictionow.streamlit.app/}
 ---
 - A Streamlit car price prediction model is a web-based tool designed to estimate used car prices based on user-provided features like mileage, year, fuel type, and transmission.
-It typically uses pre-trained machine learning models—developed using libraries such as scikit-learn—saved via pickle and deployed through a streamlit app to provide immediate, interactive, and user-friendly predictions.Key Components of a Streamlit Car Price Model:Model Training: Often uses regression algorithms (e.g., Random Forest, Linear Regression) trained on datasets like AutoScout or Kaggle car data.Key Inputs (Features): Common user input fields include car model, horsepower, age, mileage, transmission type, and fuel type.Model Deployment: The model is saved as a .pkl file and loaded into the app.py script.UI Elements: Uses Streamlit components like st.selectbox, st.slider, and st.button to create an interactive interface.
+- It typically uses pre-trained machine learning models—developed using libraries such as scikit-learn—saved via pickle and deployed through a streamlit app to provide immediate, interactive, and user-friendly predictions.
+- Key Components of a Streamlit Car Price Model:Model Training: Often uses regression algorithms (e.g., Random Forest, Linear Regression) trained on datasets like AutoScout or Kaggle car data.
+- Key Inputs (Features): Common user input fields include car model, horsepower, age, mileage, transmission type, and fuel type.Model Deployment: The model is saved as a .pkl file and loaded into the app.py script.
+- UI Elements: Used Streamlit components like st.selectbox, st.slider, and st.button to create an interactive interface.
 ---
 # Steps involved in this price prediction project
 ---